-Everything about the medical admissions process is about sticking out.
-So, even though there are hundreds of templates for writing letters of intent, try to channel yourself through the letter and write it in a way such that the admissions committee knows that it was you who wrote the letter.
-So, don’t be afraid to be yourself and be honest about why you love the school so much.
+Don’t be afraid to be yourself and be honest about why you love the school so much.
 Put a humorous spin on it if you are a funny person.
 Write a poem about why you love the school.
-The options are endless as long as you are yourself.
+The options are endless as long as you are appropriate, compelling, and authentically yourself.

 5 | Go Big or Go Home

-As a last reminder, you should only write a letter of intent if you will go to the school if accepted.
+As a last reminder, only write a letter of intent if you fully intend to attend the school if accepted.
 If not, write a letter of interest, which can be very similar to a letter of intent.
-However, in a letter of interest, you would not mention that you will attend the school if accepted.
+In a letter of interest, just don’t mention that you will attend the school if accepted.
 In a letter of intent, you must literally say, “If accepted, I intend to attend Medical School X.”